-Sliding doors save space as it needs just the width of a door panel adjacent to a wall, whereas a swing door requires nine sqft. to operate.
+Sliding doors save space as it needs just the width of a door panel next to a wall, whereas a swing door requires nine sqft. to operate.
 They are easy when people carry items of baggage, unlike the traditional doors.
-They are used mostly in high traffic areas, commercial spaces, lobby areas where they need multiple doors.This article emphasizes on how to choose sliding doors.
+We use mostly them in high-traffic areas, commercial spaces, lobby areas where they need multiple doors.This article emphasizes on how to choose sliding doors.

 - Top of a track below or

 They include single or multiple panels.
 The doors can

 - Stack up at one end OR

 - Saves space and offers clear movement.

 - Creates an illusion of open plan when glass doors are used.

 - Huge and customized design doors make a artistic statement.